14th - 23rd May 2018

 Far at the southern tip of Africa lies a fascinating, beautiful and truly bizarre place.
 The jewel of the south, the magical Namibia.

 Namibia is a huge country with an equally monstrous variety of photographic potential.
-Join professional landscape photographers Erez Marom and Hougaard Malan as they guide you on this comprehensive 12-day workshop, where you will experience first hand its mind-boggling beauty, and be taken to the very best spots in this mesmerising, often perplexing land.
+Join professional landscape photographer Erez Marom on this comprehensive 11-day workshop, where you will experience first hand its mind-boggling beauty, and be taken to the very best spots in this mesmerising, often perplexing land.

 The guesthouse shuttle will collect all arriving guests from the Windhoek International Airport during the day.
 At 18:00 we will head to the famous Joe’s Beer House for dinner where everyone is introduced and the guides will get you excited about the photo opportunities that lie ahead.